paramraghavan/sparksql-awsglue/tip_tricks.md

   operation uses the cached data to write to disk.

 2. Optimize spark submit

-- Let say we use the fair scheduler, this way all the jobs submitted are getting equal resources
+- Use fair scheduler for you cluster, this way all the jobs submitted are getting equal resources
 - By default, the Fair Scheduler bases scheduling fairness decisions only on memory.
-It can be configured to schedule with both memory and CPU, using the notion of Dominant Resource Fairness developed by Ghodsi et al. When there is a single app running, that app uses the entire cluster.
+It can be configured to schedule with both memory and CPU.
+When there is a single app running, that app uses the entire cluster.
 When other apps are submitted, resources that free up are assigned to the new apps, so that each app eventually on gets roughly the same amount of resources.
 The Fair Scheduler lets all apps run by default, but it is also possible to limit the number of running apps per user and per queue through the config file.
 This can be useful when a user must submit hundreds of apps at once, or in general to improve performance if running too many apps at once would cause too much intermediate data to be created or too much context-switching.
 Limiting the apps does not cause any subsequently submitted apps to fail, only to wait in the scheduler’s queue until some of the user’s earlier apps finish.
 - let's say we use the default queue, it is best to limit the maxRunningApps.
-- And at the spark submit level limit the executor-memory to 32gb(try with 16 or 32), available values 8,16,32,64 gb and for num-executors try with 4 or 5 and see how it goes.
+- And at the job/spark-submit level limit the executor-memory to 32gb(try with 16 or 32), available values 8,16,32,64 gb
+  and for num-executors try with 4 or 5 and see how it goes.
 Num of executors could be upto 20. **Todo** How to use executor-cores wrt to num-executors?
 - [More of fair scheduler](https://hadoop.apache.org/docs/r2.7.1/hadoop-yarn/hadoop-yarn-site/FairScheduler.html)
 - All the above are the yarn scheduler properties.